Dan12/Personal-Push-Messages/android/README.md

 # Android setup
 - this is assuming you have set up firebase and have created a new project
-- first, create a new android studio project with no template
+- first, create a new android studio project with a blank activity
 - Follow [this](https://firebase.google.com/docs/android/setup) setup guide for your app.
-Important steps are highlighted below
+Important steps are highlighted below:
   - Navigate to the [Firebase Console](https://console.firebase.google.com)
     - Click Add Firebase to your Android app
     - Then, enter your android project's package name, and click add app
     - you should have downloaded a google-services.json file, if not go to project settings and download it
       - you can get to project settings by pressing the gear icon next to overview in the nav
+    - add the google-services.json file in you android project's app directory
   - In android studio, you have to go to tools>android>SDK Manager and under the SDK tools tab make sure that you have installed:
     - Google Play Services
     - Google Repository